 Cub Scouting has distinct, age-appropriate program levels.
-Tiger Cubs is a one-year program for first grade (or 7-year old) boys and their adult partners.
-The Cub Scout program is for boys who are in the second through fifth grades (or 8, 9, and 10 years old).
+The Cub Scout program is for boys who are in the first through fifth grades (or 7, 8, 9, and 10 years old).
 It is:

-- Home-centered and family building. - Filled with fun, action, and adventure to help build fitness, character, and good citizenship traits in boys through family emphasis.

-• A boy's first experience in growing up as a member of a group.
+- Home-centered and family building. - Filled with fun, action, and adventure to help build fitness, character, and good citizenship traits in boys through family emphasis. - A boy's first experience in growing up as a member of a group.